-These traditional black and white cookies are comprised of a thick, cake-like vanilla cookie topped with chocolate and vanilla icing split right down the middle.
-Impressive in both presentation and flavor, these classic New York City treats will delight any dessert lover.
+This classic half moon cookie recipe is comprised of a thick, cake-like vanilla cookie topped with chocolate and vanilla icing split right down the middle.
+Also known as black and white cookies, these classic New York City treats will delight any dessert lover.

 These striking bi-color confections are frequently traced back to New York City's Glaser's Bake Shop, founded in 1902 in Manhattan by Bavarian immigrants.
-As with the evolution of most things, the absolute true origin of the black and white cookie varies from story to story, but there's a widely held belief that bakers were trying to capitalize on the late 19th century trend of mixing dark and light colors in baked goods, such as putting chocolate frosting on a white or vanilla cake.
-It didn't take long for this trend to skip from cake to cookies, and thus, the black and white cookie was born.
+As with the evolution of most things, the absolute true origin of the half moon cookie recipe varies from story to story, but there's a widely held belief that bakers were trying to capitalize on the late 19th century trend of mixing dark and light colors in baked goods, such as putting chocolate frosting on a white or vanilla cake.
+It didn't take long for this trend to skip from cake to cookies, and thus, the half moon cookie (also commonly known as black and white) was born.

 What Do They Taste Like?

-Technically, a black and white cookie is closer to a small cake than a cookie.
+Technically, a half moon cookie recipe produces a confection closer to a small cake than a cookie.
 The batter looks more like cupcake batter than a cookie dough with just enough structure to keep it from falling apart when its scooped onto the baking sheet.
 The puffy, cake-like vanilla cookie - often flavored with a bit of lemon - is topped with half vanilla and half chocolate frosting split right down the middle.

 If you went to New York right now and started sampling black and white cookies, you'd find that each bakery makes their cookies just a lil' bit different than the next.
 Leske's Bakery serves a black and white cookie topped with a fluffy frosting that looks like it'd be right at home on top of a cake.
 Russ & Daughters takes a more classic approach with a thinner, pourable fondant and a hint of lemon in the cookie.
 William Greenberg Desserts is known for their massive black and whites, also with a thick and cake-y base and thin fondant frosting.

 One constant that I noted across the many bakeries and recipes that I researched while creating this post: the icing is spread onto the bottom - the flat side - of the cookie.
-This technique seems to have originated with the black and white cookie, as you typically see cookies frosted right side up.
+This technique seems to have originated with the half moon cookie recipe, as you typically see cookies frosted right side up.

-The soft cake-y cookie settled a bit when I set up this photo, but I promise the frosting was placed on the bottom, flat side of the cookie.
+The soft cake-y cookie settled a bit when I set up the photo above, but I promise the frosting was placed on the bottom, flat side of the cookie.